 Our Research TravelingMom’s family is nothing if not spontaneous.
 This was especially evident when they headed out for a Saturday breakfast with no particular destination in mind.
 It was after all, free admission day at the National Parks, so why not take advantage of this wallet saving occasion?

-Visiting Mammoth Cave
+Visiting Mammoth Cave with Kids

 Since our trip to Mammoth Cave was a spontaneous one, our family stuck with the cave tour offered for free.
 When you are looking at the schedule of fees, it is called the Mammoth Cave Discovery tour.

 Read More: Free Admission Days at the National Parks

 The day that we visited Mammoth Cave with kids, the heat was oppressive.
 The humidity in Kentucky is unlike humidity anywhere else; the air is so thick that it feels like one is drinking the air.
 I tell you all of this because it is very important to be prepared for this type of heat.

 When we arrived at the entrance of the cave, it was like the heavens opened up and the angels were singing.
 The cool air wafting out of the opening to the cave and out into the heat was very welcomed.

 The cave stays a constant 54 degrees.
 Some folks wore a light wrap while they were walking through the cave.
 I didn’t think it was needed, and I was wearing a tank top!
 My 7 year old, however, complained about ‘freezing’ the entire time.
 So, my best piece of advice is to use your best judgement when it comes to needing a wrap.